teooi/leolabo-website/_pages/pi/index.md

 ### Morin lab and affiliates will be simultaneously:
 * Designing and voting for a new logo for the Morin lab
 * Choosing a new tattoo that will be permanently added to Dr. Morin's body
-* Asking prospective sponsors for their Terry Fox Run team [_Lymphomania_](http://www.terryfox.ca/lymphomania) to determine the size of Dr. Morin's new tattoo through their generous support
+* Asking prospective sponsors for their Terry Fox Run team [_Lymphomania_](http://www.terryfox.ca/lymphomania) to determine the size of Dr. Morin's new tattoo of the Morin lab logo through their generous donations

 ### Why we're doing this